rigetti/libquil-sys/README.md

 SBCL must be installed from source to make sure you have the `libsbcl` shared library available.

 1. Install `sbcl` from a package manager *for bootstrapping purposes*.
-2. Clone the repository: `git clone git://git.code.sf.net/p/sbcl/sbcl`
+2. Clone the repository: `git clone --branch sbcl-2.2.0 git://git.code.sf.net/p/sbcl/sbcl`
+  - Tag `sbcl-2.2.0` is known to work.
+These instructions have not been tested against a newer version.
 3. Inside the cloned repo: `sh make.sh && sh make-shared-library.sh`
 4. Uninstall the package manager version of `sbcl`.
 5. Run `sh install.sh` to install the compiled `sbcl`